 Enjoying or enduring different levels of spicy cuisine - your taste buds are looking for something refreshing & calming, that does not clash with fiery flavours like chillies, dried-herbs, hots spices and sauces that are the signature of these varied dishes.

-Pairing wine with hot and spicy dishes can be a challenge, not least because of the many layers of flavours and ingredients involved..., but also because most of us have had a least one bad experience where the wine chosen was completely overpowered or detracted from the dish, or worse clashed - lets look to suggest some wines to celebrate your flavours...
+Pairing wine with hot and spicy dishes can be a challenge, not least because of the many infused layers of flavours and multiple ingredients involved..., but also because most of us have had a least one bad experience where the wine chosen was completely overpowered or detracted from the dish, or worse clashed, so here I try to help some guidelines - enjoying the journey.

-When pairing a wine with desserts, i.e. ice-cream, sponges, cakes, based in ingredients from fresh fruit through to dark chocolate - the wine should be at least as sweet, if not a touch sweeter, than the main ingredients in the dessert (and to some degree the sauce) you are serving it with.
+When pairing a wine with desserts, i.e. ice-cream, meringue, cakes, based in ingredients from fresh fruits through to dark chocolate.
+The wine should be at least as sweet, if not a touch sweeter, than the main ingredients in the dessert (and to some degree the sweet sauce) you are serving it with.
 Otherwise, the taste may quickly turn towards sour notes.

 Just as you do with other cuisine - match lighter, more elegant flavoured desserts with lighter-bodied wines; likewise, the stronger, more intense and bitter/dark the chocolate, the more full-bodied the wine should be.
 For example, a bittersweet chocolate tends to pair well with an intense, full-flavoured Amarone or a full bodied LBV 'Late Bottled Vintage' Port - enjoy the journey.